petebachant/petebachant.github.io/_posts/2024-11-12-office-repro.markdown

   and that record should exist in the log forever.
   Whenever you've made a change with any value, _commit_ it.
-  When all files are in a version control repository, it's like using "track changes" for an entire folder.
+  When all files are in a version control repository, it's like using "track changes" for an entire folder, and it doesn't require any discipline to avoid corrupting the history, e.g., by changing a version after it has had its filename suffix added.
 1. **Generate permanent artifacts with a pipeline.**
   This will allow us to know if our output artifacts, e.g., figures, derived datasets, papers,